zhaju/zhaju.github.io/content/kalshi.md

 ---
 *A proposal for the future of news media*
 # Introduction
 On January 28, 1986, the Space Shuttle *Challenger* launched from the Kennedy Space Centre at 11:39 am.
 It was a national spectacle, with schools across the United States airing the mission to their students.
-73 seconds later, the *Challenger* burst into flames.
+73 seconds later, it burst into flames.

 After this national tragedy, the US government launched an intensive investigation into who was to blame.
 After 3 months of research, they found their answer.
 Among all the complex machinery in the space shuttle, an O-ring seal had failed due to cold weather, kickstarting a chain reaction that would destroy the whole shuttle.

 But if you go back in time to the day of the disaster, a different investigation was also being run - this one by the public.
 Four companies (Lockheed, Martin Marietta, Rockwell and Morton-Thiokol) were responsible for almost all of the parts used to build the space shuttle.
 Whichever company was responsible for the Challenger disaster would surely see a collapse in its share price.
-But that would be months later, right?
+But that would also be months later, right?
 How could the finance nerds on Wall Street know what caused a space shuttle to inexplicably explode - let alone **which part** of the space shuttle failed?

 What took the US government 3 months, a rescue operation, and millions of dollars to figure out, was discovered by the market in 20 minutes.